The Auditor (usually only one person) reviews the club's finances annually and advises the Treasurer.

 is a great way to contribute to the town in a meaningful way.

-Members of the communications committee send a postcard or an email reminding members of each
+The communications committee sends a postcard or an email reminding members of each

 upcoming meeting, giving and any special, last minute instructions that may be necessary or providing